bryanhirsch/drupal7-minimal-behat/README.md

 Getting set up
 ---------------

-1. Set up your composer file
+1. Set up your composer.json file with these contents.
+(This file should be in the top-level directory of your site repo, a sybling to docroot.)

         {
           "name": "drupal7-minimal-behat",